IoannisPapadakis/qss/probability_and_the_enigma_machine.md

     ## [1] 7905853580625

-What is the total number of possible settings for the Little Enigma machine?
+What is the total number of possible settings for the Enigma machine?

 ``` r
 ## For every 5-digit passcode, we have the total calculated for the plugboard, so